Abhiyum Naanum (film): Production

-After the success of Mozhi (2007), Moser Baer, who released the DVD of Mozhi under their company, collaborated with Duet Movies and launched three projects on 2007 with Abhiyum Naanum being one of them.
-Trisha was the director's first and only choice for playing the title character Abhi.
-Aishwarya played Trisha's mother after being requested to by her grandmother.
+After the success of Mozhi (2007), Moser Baer, who released the DVD of Mozhi under their company, collaborated with Duet Movies and launched three projects in September 2007 with Abhiyum Naanum being one of them.
+Trisha was the director's first and only choice for playing the title character Abhi, and he said he could not "think of any other actor" besides Prakash Raj to play her father.
+Lakshmi Gopalaswamy declined to play Trisha's mother, and Aishwarya took the role after being requested to do so by her grandmother.
 Ganesh Venkatraman made his Tamil debut through this film.
 For the role of his character's Punjabi uncle, over sixty sardars from Mumbai auditioned before Manmeet Singh, known for his advertisements, was chosen, marking his Tamil debut.
+Prithviraj, despite already being committed to the Malayalam film Kangaroo (2007), agreed to appear in Abhiyum Naanum and reworked his schedule accordingly.
 The film was prominently shot in hill stations including Munnar and Ooty.

 Soundtrack

 The songs and background music were composed by Vidyasagar, with lyrics written by Vairamuthu.
 Pavithra Srinivasan from Rediff.com rated the album one out of five stars and wrote that, "Barring infrequent flashes of his earlier works, there's very little to write home about.
 We can only hope Radhamohan's picturisation makes these numbers work".
-Karthik Srinivasan of Milliblog wrote that "After a stellar Mozhi, the Radhamohan-Vidyasagar combo crashes with a thud".
+Karthik of Milliblog wrote that "After a stellar Mozhi, the Radhamohan-Vidyasagar combo crashes with a thud".
+For Akashamantha, two different songs were included.